-Two boats of 6.
+Three boats of 6.
 SFltl at Gosport May 1945 - Picture: Archives Freundeskreis Schnellboote und Korvetten

-S-Boat of 6.
-SFltl with Letter "S"in the Channel - Picture: Archives Förderverein
+"S 212" SFltl with Letter "S"in the Channel - Picture: Archives Förderverein

 In the 7.
 SFltl the initial of the first name of the commanding officer was painted on the hull under the bridge.
 A flotilla-coat of arms has not become known.
 Before the letters were introduced to all boats, some of them had their individual coat of arms, e.g. "S 158" was carrying a crossbow on the side under the bridge.

 "S 154" of 7.
 SFltl with Letter "G" on the Hull - Picture: Archives Ola Erlandsson